 First, there were NH drunk driving cases where law enforcement officers have used an expired kit.
-There were also cases where the person administering the test (phlebotomist) failed to use an anti-coagulant, a chemical used to prevent fermentation of the blood sample, which could lead to a higher BAC level reading.
+There were also cases where the person administering the test (phlebotomist) failed to use an anticoagulant, a chemical used to prevent fermentation of the DWI blood test sample, which could lead to a higher BAC level reading.
 Storing the blood sample at an inappropriate temperature could also lead to fermentation.

 New Hampshire Drunk Driving Law Standards for Testing

 In New Hampshire, there are several standards that law enforcement officers must follow when requiring blood alcohol content testing.
 They must also follow protocols in tests they administer on the road.
 If these standards are not followed, there is a significant risk of violating driver’s rights.
 There may also be an impact on your court proceedings.